juanjotorres90/ngx-material-intl-tel-input/README.md

 ## Start the application

 Run `npx nx serve ngx-material-intl-tel-input` to start the development server.

-Happy coding!
+Happy coding! 💻🚀

 ## Build for production

 Run `npx nx build ngx-material-intl-tel-input-lib` to build the library.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

+This project follows conventional commits specification.

 ## Contributors